zenmah/daggerheart-srd-obsidian/contents/Character Creation.md

 > ***Note:*** *You can fill in your character’s name, pronouns, and Character Description details at any point of the character creation process.*

-## STEP 1: CHOOSE A CLASS
+## STEP 1: CHOOSE A CLASS AND SUBCLASS

-**Classes** are role-based archetypes that determine which class features and domain cards a PC gains access to throughout the campaign.
+**Classes** are role-based archetypes that determine which class features and **domain cards** a PC gains access to throughout the campaign.
 There are nine classes in this SRD: Bard, Druid, Guardian, Ranger, Rogue, Seraph, Sorcerer, Warrior, Wizard.

 - Select a class and take its corresponding **character sheet** and **character guide** printouts.
 These sheets are for recording your PC’s details; you’ll update and reference them throughout the campaign.
 - Every class begins with one or more unique **class feature(s)**, described in the front of each class’s character sheet.
 If your class feature prompts you to make a selection, do so now.

-**Choose a Subclass.**

-**Subclasses** further refine a class archetype and reinforce its expression by granting access to unique subclass features.
+**Subclasses** further refine a class archetype and reinforce its expression by granting access to unique **subclass features**.
 Each class comprises two subclasses.
-Select one of your class’s subclasses and take its Foundation card.
+Select one of your class’s subclasses and take its **Foundation** card.

 ## STEP 2: CHOOSE YOUR HERITAGE